 Sea Swell: 2 to 3 feet mainly in the west of the area.

 Forecast: Rain, perhaps locally heavy, with mist and a risk of fog patches, clearing by Thursday evening.
 Risk of showers in the south of the area Friday morning.

 Wind: West to northwest 3 to 4, occasionally 5 on Thursday.

-Visbility: Moderate to good, occasionally moderate to poor in rain or any mist.
+Visbility: Moderate to good, occasionally poor or very poor, becoming good by Thursday evening.

 Sea State: Slight to moderate, with a low swell.